code-differently/24q1-team3/README.md

     Team Member: Javyen
 ### Screenshot
 ### A description of the app
+    "Welcome to Food Differently, where we're revolutionizing the way you experience food delivery.
+More than just a platform for delicious meals, we're committed to nourishing communities and shaping the future of education and technology.
+With every order placed through our app, we donate 1% of sales to support computer science programming in educational settings.
+By empowering future generations with essential digital skills, we're not just delivering food; we're investing in the future.
+Join us in making a difference and experiencing food delivery differently.
+Together, let's savor great food and contribute to a brighter tomorrow, one byte at a time."

 ### Demo link

 ### Installation instructions

 ### Known issues
+    April 22nd 2024: Unsure how integrate connection between frontend and backend components within the software architecture.
 ### Roadmap features

 ### Credits